Final Restraining Order

 Since the FRO hearing process involves a great deal of evidence presentation, examination of witnesses, and cross examinations, it is highly recommended that you consult with our Hanover domestic violence attorneys in order to help you through this complicated, yet critical, process.

-Dismissing a Final Restraining Order in Morris County
+Dismissing a Final Restraining Order

 As previously noted, all New Jersey Final Restraining Orders are permanent, and do not require renewal, or any other actions by the plaintiff to secure their continuation.
 However, it may be possible for either the plaintiff or the defendant to dismiss an existing restraining order through a motion to vacate the order.